 As you can see when pausing the videotape, all three criteria are met – the arm is moving in an upward arc, contact is made below the waist and the highest part of the paddle is not above the wrist.
 Therefore, this is a legal serve – and it’s a pretty darn good one at that!
 Nice serve, Dad!

-A Note about the Serve and the 2022 Rule Changes
+A Note about the Volley Serve and the Drop Serve

-In 2022, the rules committee permanently added the drop serve as an additional legal service option.
-(Rule #4.A.6).
-The drop serve allows a player to drop the ball and hit the serve after it bounces without adhering to the three criteria of the arm movement in an upward arc, paddle below the wrist at contact and contact below the waist.
+Back in 2022, the rules committee permanently added the drop serve as an additional legal service option.
+The drop serve allows a player to drop the ball and hit the serve after it bounces without adhering to the three criteria of arm movement in an upward arc, paddle below the wrist at contact, and contact below the waist.

 See you on the courts!